PreRix/Data-Science-Project---Group-16/README.md

 - min_longitude: 9.8472391
 - max_longitude: 10.404307

-The data for the bounding box was retrived from the OpenStreetMap API using the script in [this Jupyter Notebook](Code/API-requests/openstreetmap.org-API.ipynb)
+The data for the bounding box was retrived from the OpenStreetMap API using the script in [this Jupyter Notebook](<Code/API-requests/openstreetmap.org API.ipynb>).

 The counting stations within this frame then got analyized by us in terms of usefullness for our project.
 We selected the following stations as relevant: